A QAnon revelation suggests the truth of Q’s identity was right there all along

 The evidence is circumstantial, and no proof affirms Watkins’ role.
 Watkins, for his part, messaged his 150,000 subscribers on the chat service Telegram late Sunday, “Friendly reminder: I am not Q. Have a good weekend.”

 But the revelation has reinvigorated debate about the clues of Watkins’ role in one of the biggest conspiracy-theory movements of the Internet age.
+QAnon has incited violence and criminal acts, and the FBI has designated it a domestic terrorism threat.

 Watkins and his father, 8kun owner Jim Watkins, were the only people who could boast of a behind-the-scenes dialogue with the nameless prophet, and QAnon’s rise had served to give the bizarre duo a level of attention and infamy that they seemed to relish in video live streams and online posts.